Advantages of City Life:-

 - The essence of folk and culture is prominent in these areas.
 This defines the rural areas uniquely.

 - In the present times, as we have more self-employment opportunities such as starting a channel on YouTube to earn money, people can earn well by staying in rural areas too.
 Moreover, the lower cost of living in rural areas, when compared with the cost of living in cities can help people to save more money.

 Disadvantages of rural life:-

-- Rural life is difficult for women more because of lack of proper sanitation and toilets.
-The primary reason for this has to be the lack of educational opportunities.
+- Rural life is difficult for many, especially for women because of the lack of proper sanitation and toilets in many rural areas.

-Feel free to share your thoughts and opinions in the comments section below.
+What’s your take on the ‘City vs Village’ topic?
+Express your point of view through the comment section below.
 And subscribe to our blog to read answers to the trending GD topics.